Last Updated on

 - Bleeding and pain with bowel movements

 Bleeding with bowel movement has been observed as one of the initial symptoms of piles in pregnant women.
 However, it is important to note that piles are not always the cause of bleeding of the anus.
 Hence, a proper diagnosis of the problem is required before starting the treatment for haemorrhoids.

-Unlike general perception, it is important to know that haemmorrhoids that occur during pregnancy can be cured.
-There are home remedies as well as clinical treatment for haemorrhoids available for pregnant women.
+Unlike general perception, it is important to know that haemorrhoids that occur during pregnancy can be cured.
+There are home remedies as well as clinical treatments for haemorrhoids available for pregnant women.

 Treatment of piles during pregnancy also includes the use of suppositories and ointments that contain local anaesthetics, mild astringents, or steroids for temporary relief from pain and irritation.
 However, the safety of using these products during pregnancy has not been confirmed or documented anywhere.
 It is therefore extremely important to consult your doctor before using any of these products or medicines.

 If the pain persists then some of the following non-surgical treatment for piles during pregnancy may help:

 - Bipolar coagulation in which special probe is used to stop blood flow to internal haemorrhoids.

 - Sometimes a knot is tied to stop blood flow to the haemorrhoids.
 This procedure is called Haemorrhoidal Arterial Ligation.